Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

-Previous studies reported strong lateral heterogeneities of the electrical conductivity in the mid-lower mantle regions \citep[e.g.,][]{Khan2011,Tarits2010a}.
-Since the proton conductivity in bridgmanite is sensitive to both temperature and water content, the possible thermal anomalies \citep{Hsieh2020a} as well as the potential heterogeneous water distribution discussed in \secref{sec:distribution} may lead to these heterogeneities of the lower mantle conductivity. {If we consider bridgmanite with relatively high but still reasonable water contents, for example, around 700 ppm (assuming it primarily exists in the form of (Mg + 2H)\textsubscript{Si} or (Al + H)\textsubscript{Si}), the proton conductivity is $\sim$1 S\;m\textsuperscript{-1} at 900 km depth, which aligns perfectly with the heterogeneity in the observed mantle conductivity at a depth of 900 km \citep[1.4--2.4\;S\;m$^{-1}$,][]{Khan2011}.
+Previous studies reported strong lateral heterogeneities of the electrical conductivity in the mid-lower mantle regions \cite<e.g.,>{Khan2011,Tarits2010a}.
+Since the proton conductivity in bridgmanite is sensitive to both temperature and water content, the possible thermal anomalies \cite{Hsieh2020a} as well as the potential heterogeneous water distribution discussed in Section~\ref{sec:distribution} may lead to these heterogeneities of the lower mantle conductivity. {If we consider bridgmanite with relatively high but still reasonable water contents, for example, around 700 ppm (assuming it primarily exists in the form of (Mg + 2H)\textsubscript{Si} or (Al + H)\textsubscript{Si}), the proton conductivity is $\sim$1 S\;m\textsuperscript{-1} at 900 km depth, which aligns perfectly with the heterogeneity in the observed mantle conductivity at a depth of 900 km \cite<1.4--2.4\;S\;m$^{-1}$,>{Khan2011}.
 Therefore, water may act as a significant charge carrier in the hydrated regions of the lower mantle, and contribute to the heterogeneity of electrical conductivity.
-Further, by analyzing electrical conductivity variations, we can potentially deduce water distribution in the lower mantle.} It is worth noting that the strong anisotropic hydrogen diffusion in post-perovskite discussed in \secref{sec:anisotropy} may result in anisotropic electrical conductivity, similar to the case with olivine in the upper mantle \citep{Bahr2002a}.
+Further, by analyzing electrical conductivity variations, we can potentially deduce water distribution in the lower mantle.} It is worth noting that the strong anisotropic hydrogen diffusion in post-perovskite discussed in Section~\ref{sec:anisotropy} may result in anisotropic electrical conductivity, similar to the case with olivine in the upper mantle \cite{Bahr2002a}.

 We acknowledge that real-world scenarios involve a multitude of factors influencing hydrogen diffusivity and electrical conductivity.
 However, considering this is the first study on the diffusion of hydrogen in lower mantle minerals, we position our results as an initial step and believe our current results provide a foundational step towards creating more comprehensive models that can capture the multifaceted nature of diffusion processes in the Earth's mantle.